sofroniewn/electron-johnny-five-examples/1-led/README.md

 npm install
 ```

-Unfortunately the serial port may not work right away and needs to be rebuilt
+Unfortunately the serial port may not work right away and might need to be rebuilt

 ```
 ./node_modules/.bin/electron-rebuild